umbraco/UmbracoDocs/Getting-Started/Developing-websites-with-Umbraco/index.md

 Umbraco is built on top of a Microsoft MVC framework.
 You can build upon this technology to work alongside and extend the functionality in Umbraco.
 It is also designed to be pluggable so that you can replace key components with your own custom implementations if prefer.

 :::tip
-It is perfectly possible to build an Umbraco site without using Visual Studio and the techniques introduced on this page - see the [Creating websites with Umbraco](../Creating-websites-with-Umbraco) section.
+It is possible to build an Umbraco site without Visual Studio and the techniques on this page - see the [Creating websites with Umbraco](../Creating-websites-with-Umbraco) section.
 :::

 This section is dedicated to introducing techniques that will help you get started with developing with an Umbraco site.
-You will find information on how to develop with the underlying framework of an Umbraco project as well as details on how you can extend the Umbraco backoffice to customize the editing experience.
+You'll find out how to develop with the framework of an Umbraco project as well as how to extend and customize the Umbraco backoffice.

-The concepts detailed in this section will go beyond standard out-of-the-box templating methodologies, and introduce some Umbraco specific terms and helper functionality, e.g. such as SurfaceControllers and management service APIs.
+The concepts in this section go beyond standard templating methodologies, and introduce some Umbraco-specific terms and helpers, such as SurfaceControllers and management service APIs.
 All of which is technology that you can take advantage of when developing with Umbraco.

 You will also find information regarding Umbraco's underlying dependency injection framework.